 To facilitate your submission, you can view the 2019 Program Planning Committee session entitled "Submitting a Strong Proposal for the AAPM&R Annual Assembly."
 This guidance, along with the proposal worksheet will help guide your submission.
+If you are planning a Skills Lab, please use this worksheet.
 Proposal submission must be completed online.

 Themes and Topics for Tagging

 The Program Planning Committee developed a system for tagging content that has the flexibility to embrace more cross-cutting sessions and diverse topics that may not fit in the track system.
 As proposals are submitted for consideration, each session may be tagged with multiple themes and topics.
 The specific themes and topics are listed below:

 - Advancing PM&R Bold

 - Cancer Rehabilitation Medicine